urbanopt/urbanopt-example-geojson-project/example_project/resources/README.md

 # How to adapt to a new ResStock version

+1. Update branch_or_tag for ResStock in Rakefile
+    - May need to create a new branch on ResStock for a stable source
 1. Update residential resources with the Rake task
 1. Open the appropriate geojson file to read the inputs by hand
     - Residential tests use [this file](https://github.com/urbanopt/urbanopt-example-geojson-project/blob/develop/example_project/example_project_combined.json)